-A CRM strategy is a specific plan in place for how CRM software will be used in your business ventures, like optimizing your marketing efforts, increasing your sales, and improving your customer service.
+A CRM strategy is a specific plan in place for how CRM software will be used in your business ventures.
+Some of the categories that you’ll want to discuss may include:

+A good CRM helps you accomplish all of these goals.
+In fact, this is one of the most effective softwares you can add to your tech stack.
 The average return on investment (ROI) on CRM software is $8.71 for every dollar spent.
-Plus, using a CRM can help increase sales by up to 29 percent and shorten the sales cycle by eight to 14 percent on average.
+Plus, using a CRM can help increase sales by up to 29 percent and have a significant impact on customer retention rates.

-While these benefits are attractive, they’re not guaranteed – in order to achieve the level of success as expressed by the above data, you’ll first need to develop a CRM strategy to optimize your use of the software.
+While these benefits are attractive, they’re not guaranteed.
+In order to achieve the level of success reflected by the above data, you’ll first need to develop actionable steps to get you there — aka, develop a CRM strategy.

 Without a CRM strategy, there’s a good chance you may be pouring money down the drain.
 Why implement a tool that you don’t know how to use effectively?
 Doing so wastes time and resources.